 The American Hiking Society (AHS) sponsors National Trails Day every year, the first Saturday of June.
-In 2018, that’s June 2nd.
+In 2022, that day is June 4th.

-This year, in honor of 50 years of the National Trail System, the AHS is encouraging hikers to Join the Pledge to improve a trail by:
+The AHS encouraged all hikers and other participants to Join the Pledge to improve a trail by:

 - Packing out trash…

 In other words: Leave the trail better than you found it!

 Where to go in the Twin Cities

 Here are suggestions of parks in TCO land that have the best non-paved trails systems: